 We place great emphasis on the pastoral care of all of our children, but none more so than with our youngest learners; social and emotional development is a hugely important focus in our early childhood unit.
 Throughout our day, we lovingly guide the children to collaborate with each other; teaching and encouraging them to share, to use good manners and politeness and to speak and interact with others in a caring and respectful manner.

-In our early childhood department, we offer our students a varied curriculum, nurturing them both socially and academically, to adequately prepare them for their ultimate transition into pre-k and beyond.
-The children engage in age-appropriate lessons in literacy, IT and STEM (Science, Technology, Engineering and Math), as well as the teaching of modern foreign languages (Spanish and Mandarin), four times a week.
+In our early childhood department, we offer our students a varied curriculum, nurturing them both socially and academically, to adequately prepare them for their ultimate transition into Pre-k and beyond.
+The children engage in age-appropriate lessons in literacy, IT and STEM (Science, Technology, Engineering and Math), as well as the teaching of modern foreign languages (Spanish and Mandarin).
 Activities are differentiated according to each child’s needs and we pride ourselves on our low-stress environment.
-The children will also use our brand new STEM and Inquiry lab, which opens in September, for innovative and practical lessons involving resources such as Lego engineering, Lego WeDo, Bee Bots, Makey Makey, Little Bits, robotics and Snap Circuits, to name a few.
-The purpose of our STEM and Inquiry Lab is to allow the children to invent, create and experiment at IST.

 We offer 3-day, half and full day programs.
 3-Day students attend Monday, Wednesday, and Friday 8:20- 3:30.
-Half-day students are in attendance from 8.20-12.30, daily; whilst our full time friends remain in the early childhood class from 8.20-3.30.
-In addition, I.S.T. is catered for by ‘Whole Foods’ and we are proud to offer a nutritious, well-balanced and delicious menu for all our students and staff, all of which is included in tuition fees.
-All children are provided with a healthy morning snack and full lunch; and full day students will also have an afternoon snack.
+Half-day students are in attendance from 8.20-12.30, daily; while our full time friends remain in the early childhood class from 8.20-3.30.
+In addition, IST. offers a nutritious, well-balanced and delicious menu for all our students and staff, all of which is included in tuition fees.
+All children are provided with a healthy morning snack and full lunch.

-The school utilizes a highly-customized curriculum built on the Brain-Friendly model and supported by the standards of the British National Curriculum and the outward-looking, global philosophy of the International Baccalaureate® (IB) accreditation process for individualized, high-quality learning experiences in a safe and nurturing environment.
-The school also adheres to a Positive Behavior Model encouraging strong moral values and the highest standards of behavior, discipline and personal responsibility in a non-faith based environment.
+The school utilizes the standards of the British National Curriculum and the outward-looking, global philosophy of the International Baccalaureate® (IB) accreditation process for individualized, high-quality learning experiences in a safe and nurturing environment.
+The school also participates in a formal mindfulness program and adheres to a Positive Behavior Model.
+Combined, these programs encourage strong moral values, along with the highest standards of behavior and personal responsibility in our inclusive environment.